Annie Ackerman: Activism

 Ackerman and her friend Mollie Lovinger first became politically active in the 1970s in response to water pollution in Miami-Dade County.
 Lovinger had read a newspaper article about the potential negative effects of phosphates and untreated sewage on the region's water, and the two resolved to advocate for restrictions to preserve water quality.
 They created an advocacy group of retirees known as the "Pollution Revolution".
 Its structure was modeled after an army, with Lovinger the 'general', Ackerman the 'colonel', four majors, a 'captain' assigned to each of the seventeen condominium buildings in Point East, and a 'lieutenant' for each floor.

 The organization enlisted a lawyer to write a draft ordinance that would ban phosphates in detergent.
 Over the course of two months they got 10,000 signatures on a petition in support of the ordinance.
 A hearing on the issue before the Dade County Commission had hundreds of attendees in favor of the ban, and it was passed on January 1, 1972.
-The ordinance was upheld despite the efforts of laundry detergents to secure its overturn.
+The ordinance was upheld despite the efforts of laundry detergent manufacturers to secure its overturn.
 Following this success, the "Pollution Revolution" switched its focus to fighting sewage pollution in the county.

 In 1973 Ackerman and other condo residents protested the development of outfalls that would have dumped sewage directly into the ocean.
 Ackerman and Lovinger next focused their efforts on fighting against Richard Nixon's proposals for health care reform.
 In 1978 she urged support for rapid-transit in the region.
 She also worked on a gun-control law for the county, boycotts of meat and coffee, and a number of other local movements.
 Ackerman was credited with convincing the senator Richard Stone to support Abner Mikva's nomination to a judicial position.